 Your Divi website may come as mobile-responsive by default.
-But yet, you can do so much more to optimize your new website for smartphones before the launch:
+But still, you can do so much more to optimize your new website for smartphones before the launch:

-- Optimize Imagery: Images files can be too byte-heavy, causing your page to load slower than text elements and HTML code.
-To ensure that your Divi website is mobile-friendly, you must optimize image sizes for mobile with tools such as TinyPNG or WPSmush.
+- Optimize Images: To ensure that your Divi website is mobile-friendly, you need to optimize image sizes for mobile with tools such as TinyPNG or WPSmush.

-- Use Google’s AMP: Accelerated Mobile Pages is Google’s open-source project that provides faster loading content for mobile devices.
-It allows you to create mobile-friendly content and load it everywhere on the mobile web, where the content will be readily available on Google search and social media.
+- Use Google’s AMP: Accelerated Mobile Pages is Google’s open-source project that provides faster-loading content for mobile devices.
+It helps you create mobile-friendly content that is readily available on Google search and social media pages.

-- Test if your new website is mobile-friendly: Type the URL on your smartphone, and check if the navigation is simple, and the interaction with the other elements is straightforward.
-There are also plenty of tools and services available to check your website’s mobile-friendly design, including Google’s Mobile-Friendly Test, W3C Mobile OK Checker, MobiReady.
+- Test Mobile-Friendliness: Type the URL on your smartphone, and check if the navigation and the interactions with all the other elements is straightforward.
+There are plenty of tools available to check mobile-friendly design, including Google’s Mobile-Friendly Test, W3C Mobile OK Checker, and MobiReady.

-- Focus on keeping CTAs front and center, menus concise, forms simpler, and the images expandable: For more information on how to achieve mobile-friendly website design that will adhere to Google’s mobile-first indexing priorities, please visit the following official guides: Mobile-Friendly Websites, Mobile Usability Report.
+For more information on how to achieve mobile-friendly website design that will adhere to Google’s mobile-first indexing, please read the following official guides: Mobile-Friendly Websites & Mobile Usability Report.